 Following deregulation of the dietary supplement industry in 1994, hundreds of new small-sized companies flooded the industry with wonder products promising every known cure to the diseases of mankind, including knee arthritis.

-Many of these newcomers conducted no clinical studies or research or pre-market testing or even ingredient purity tests on their products whatsoever.
+These newcomers conducted no clinical studies or research or pre-market testing or even ingredient purity tests on their products whatsoever.
 Why should they bother?
-Such science is expensive and affects the bottom line and product efficacy is not required by the Food and Drug Administration (FDA)for dietary supplements.
+Such science is expensive and affects the bottom line and efficacy is not required by the Food and Drug Administration (FDA)for dietary supplements.

 “We’ve known about this problem for a long time,” said Dr. Wallace Sampson, editor of The Scientific Review of Alternative Medicine and a clinical professor of medicine at the Stanford University School of Medicine.
 “Dosing in these products can vary from 0 percent to 300 percent.”

-In recent years, the supplement industry has been the target of widespread criticism for selling products for knee arthritis and other conditions with contaminated and undeclared ingredients, or with sub-potency.
-The media has characterized the industry as being largely unregulated and many critics complain the current regulations are too lax.
+In a 7-year period from 2010-2016 more than 60% of supplement makers were found in non-compliance of the safety regulations.
+The supplement industry continues to be the target of widespread criticism for selling products for knee arthritis and other conditions with contaminated and undeclared ingredients, or with sub-potency.
+The media has characterized the industry as being largely unregulated as the guidelines lack teeth and are weakly enforced.

 However, the FDA has the power to enforce removal of tainted supplements when health issues have been raised by affected consumers.
 Some critics of the industry think this is too late and doesn't adequately protect the consumer.